devumarkayani/AI-models-/README.md

-Overview:
+📌 Overview

-This repository contains a pre-trained AI model designed for Table Question Answering (TQA).
-The model is capable of answering questions based on tabular data, which can be useful in various applications such as data analysis, automated reporting, and more.
-The model leverages advanced natural language processing techniques to understand and interpret questions in the context of structured tables.
+This repository provides a pre-trained AI model for Table Question Answering (TQA).
+The model is designed to interpret natural language questions and retrieve accurate answers from structured tabular data.
+It is particularly useful for applications such as:

+Automated data analysis

+Business intelligence and reporting

+Conversational agents that interact with tabular datasets

+By leveraging state-of-the-art natural language processing (NLP) techniques, this model bridges the gap between human language understanding and structured data querying.

-Features
+✨ Features

-1)Pre-trained Model: Out-of-the-box performance on various table-based QA tasks.
+Pre-trained Model: Ready-to-use with strong performance across a variety of table-based QA tasks.

-2)Flexible Input: Supports diverse table formats and question types.
+Flexible Input: Supports multiple table formats and diverse question types.

-3)Easy Integration: Simple to integrate into existing applications or workflows.
+Easy Integration: Can be seamlessly integrated into existing applications, pipelines, or workflows.

+🚀 Getting Started
+Prerequisites

+Python 3.8+

-Contributing
+🤝 Contributing

-Contributions are welcome!
-If you have suggestions, bug reports, or feature requests, please create an issue on GitHub.
-You can also contribute code by submitting a pull request.
+Contributions are welcome! 🎉

+Feature requests & bug reports: Please open an issue
+.

+Code contributions: Fork the repository, create a branch, and submit a pull request.